Authentic Hyderabadi Dum ka Chicken | 100% Shaadiyon wala Dum ka Chicken recipe

 Dum Ka Chicken or slow-cooked Hyderabadi chicken curry is a very popular Nawabi dish in Hyderabad.
 The Indian city, which is not only known worldwide for its magnificent monuments, diamond and pearl ornaments, but also for royal, lip-smacking delicacies.

-Hyderabadi dum ka chicken is called by many names because of; the color of gravy, an occasion made for, a vessel used to make this dish.
+Hyderabadi dum ka chicken is called by many names because of; the color of the gravy, the occasion made for, and the vessel used to make this dish.

 As it’s a royal dish, it is a chicken gravy that is rich, creamy, silky, and flavourful because of aromatic whole spices.

-Dum ka Chicken is found almost in every Hyderabadi function, be it a small gathering, wedding, or any other family function or special occasion.
+Dum ka Chicken is found almost in every Hyderabadi function, be it a small gathering, festive occasion, wedding feasts, or any other family function or special occasion.
 Usually, at the wedding, the dish has red in color.
 Hence it is also known as “dawatowaala Hyderabadi red chicken” “Shadiyon wala red chicken” or “dum ka red chicken” or “Hyderabadi red chicken” or “Hyderabadi wedding red chicken curry” or “Hyderabadi dum ka murg“.

 What is Dum cooking?